-The Units will be a qualified investment under the Tax Act for a trust governed by a registered retirement savings plan, a registered retirement income fund, a registered education savings plan, or a tax-free savings account (each, a "Deferred Plan") provided that the Trust meets certain requirements as outlined in Item 6 - Income Tax Considerations.
+The Units will be a qualified investment under the Tax Act for a trust governed by a registered retirement savings plan, a registered retirement income fund, a registered education savings plan, or a tax-free savings account (each, a "Deferred Plan") provided that the Trust meets certain requirements as outlined in Item 8 - Risk Factors" under the heading "Maintaining mutual fund trust status".
 Notwithstanding the foregoing, if the Units are found to be "prohibited investments", some holders will be subject to a penalty tax as set out in the Tax Act.
 If the Trust ceases to qualify as a mutual fund trust, the Units will cease to be qualified investments for Deferred Plans which would have adverse tax consequences to Deferred Plans and their annuitants or beneficiaries.
-See Item 6 - "Income Tax Considerations" and Item 8 - "Risk Factors".
+See Item 6 - "Income Tax Considerations" and Item 8 - "Risk Factors" under the heading "Maintaining mutual fund trust status".